WE Charity scandal: Effects of COVID-19 on WE Charity

 Prior to the awarding of the contract, WE Charity had been facing difficulties along with the greater economy due to the effects of COVID-19.
-It was even more vulnerable, as a major component of its income was predicated on global travel, large gathering events such as WE Day, and tourism experiences.
 Consequently, it had undergone significant layoffs in the period prior to the inception of the CSSG.

 Many of these personnel were able to be rehired as a result of the awarding of the program.
 This was referred to by Charlie Angus, the NDP Shadow Critic, as a bailout for friends of the Liberal Party.
 In March 2020, a significant proportion of the board of directors at WE Charity had been abruptly replaced.
 WE Charity stated that this had been typical conduct, as the contracts had expired naturally, but it was later revealed that the positions were slated to end on August 31, 2020, not March 2020.

 WE Charity has repeatedly asserted it was in no financial distress prior to, or during the scandal.
 This claim is challenged by the fact that on July 12, 2020, it laid off hundreds of staff, followed by the sale of its Canadian real-estate and more layoffs in August, before eventually closing all of its Canadian operations by September.

 Writing for the Cornwall Seeker, forensic accountant L.S.
-Rosen refuted the notion that the Student Grant program amounted to a public "bail-out" of WE Charity, finding preexisting assets sufficient to support WE’s continuing operations while the structure of the program did not allow the possibility of any net gains.
+Rosen refuted the notion that the Student Grant program amounted to a public "bail-out" of WE Charity, finding preexisting assets sufficient to support WE's continuing operations while the structure of the program did not allow the possibility of any net gains.

-Lobbying activities
+Lobbying Act

-WE Charity was not a registered lobby group at the time of the events, but it retroactively registered as a lobby group on August 13, 2020, with 18 individuals registered to lobby 19 governmental departments.
-In response to allegations of illegal lobbying activities, WE Charity's Executive Director Dalal Al-Waheidi stated that WE Charity had only spent about one to three per cent of its overall "budget and engagement" on communicating with government and noted the lobbying act only requires organizations which spend twenty percent or more of their budget on those activities to register.